Living with family

 The list will not be legally binding but it will be a good indication of your intentions if anything goes wrong in the future.

 You may wish to open a joint account to set aside money for the rent or mortgage, and other regular bills.

 If either of you are claiming benefits, the amount of benefit you receive will be affected if you move in together, as your partner’s income will be taken into account when calculating the benefits.

-You are legally required to report changes like this to the relevant benefits agencies (for example, the council’s Housing Benefit department or the Jobcentre Plus) as soon as possible if you move in with your partner, or your partner moves in with you.
-They will then check how this affects your benefits.
-You should do this as soon as possible, as you may have to pay money back if you are overpaid benefits or you may be prosecuted for fraud.
+You must report changes like this to the relevant agency as soon as possible.
+You may have to pay money back if you are overpaid benefits or you may be prosecuted for fraud.

 If you live in rented accommodation together, your rights will depend on:

 - the type of tenancy you have

 - whether you are married/civil partners or not.